 Water is becoming scarcer and more expensive.
 With direct and reliable information on crop water status, farmers can save water and increase yields.

-Stem water potential (SWP) is a highly accurate parameter for determining water status.
-Today, it can only be measured manually, in a labor-intensive procedure.
-Despite numerous approaches to sensor-based irrigation, the market lacks a solution that combines accuracy, ease of use, and affordability.
+Stem water potential (SWP) is a scientifically recognized, highly accurate parameter for determining water status in crops.
+Today, SWP can only be measured manually, using a labor-intensive procedure.
+Despite numerous approaches to sensor-based irrigation, including measuring soil and leaf moisture, the market lacks a solution that combines accuracy, ease of use, and affordability.

-Saturas’ automatic SWP sensing system collects accurate data using a minimal number of sensors per hectare, and transmits the data to a central control system connected to irrigation controllers for automated irrigation.
-The farmer receives information in an easy-to-read report.
-The Saturas technology tailors irrigation to real-time needs, resulting in more efficient water use while increasing yields, fruit size, and sugar content (e.g., vineyards).
+Saturas’ SWP sensing system automatically collects accurate data using a minimal number of sensors per hectare and transmits the data to a central control system connected to irrigation controllers for automated irrigation.
+The technology tailors irrigation to the real-time water needs of the crop, resulting in more efficient water use while increasing yields, fruit size, and sugar content (e.g., vineyards).
+Embedding the sensor in the trunk eliminates the common problem of damage to sensors that are placed in the soil or on the tree or vine.

-Current SWP solutions are the labor-intensive pressure chamber or costly electronic sensors that measure soil water and stem constriction, and require high maintenance (especially for calibration), have high variance, and lack accuracy.
-Saturas’ automated sensors offer high accuracy with ease of use at significantly lower cost than products currently on the market.
+Current solutions are the labor-intensive pressure chamber or costly electronic sensors that measure soil water and stem constriction.
+They require high maintenance (especially for calibration), have high variance, and lack accuracy.
+Saturas’ highly accurate sensors are the only ones to offer automatic SWP measurement combined with ease of use and at a significantly lower cost than products currently on the market.

-The Company’s estimated market potential from a few of its applicable markets is tremendous.
-Company estimates for vineyards (~$390 million/year), irrigated orchards/plantations (~$675 million/year), and irrigated cotton (~$200/year) indicate a combined potential of more than $1 billion per year.
+Company estimates for irrigated orchards/plantations (~$675 million/year), vineyards (~$390 million/year), and irrigated cotton (~$200/year) alone indicate a combined potential of more than $1 billion per year.

 Stage: Technology development